Skip to content

 Objective

-To improve the trajectory of WA native fauna conservation outcomes through collaborative, effective, resource-efficient and humane management of feral cats.
+To improve the trajectory of WA native fauna conservation outcomes through collaborative, effective, resource-efficient and humane management of cats.

 Purpose

-• coordinating and facilitating a prioritised and collaborative approach to addressing knowledge gaps for cat management via research; and
+d) coordinating and facilitating a prioritised and collaborative approach to addressing knowledge gaps for cat management via research; and

-• The National Threat abatement plan for predation by feral cats
+• The Australian Government’s Threatened Species Strategy, with reference where relevant to the Threat abatement plan for predation by feral cats;

-• The Western Australian Biosecurity and Agriculture Management Act 2007; and the WA Feral Cat Policy
+• The Western Australian Biosecurity and Agriculture Management Act 2007;

-• The Western Australian Biodiversity Conservation Act 2016
+• The Western Australian Cat Act 2011.

 For more information